The Limousines: History

 and they began a regular correspondence through the internet.
 At the time, Giusti was home in California's East Bay area, where he was attending a music and visual arts college.
 The two eventually began sending each other ideas for what would later become the music of The Limousines; with Giusti sending beats to Victorino and Victorino sending lyrics and melodies to Giusti.
 Through this collaborative process, without ever meeting face-to-face, they managed to construct multiple songs.

 The pair finally met in person for the first time while they were at The Panda Studios in Oakland, California to record their songs "Scrapbook 1998" and "New Year's Resolution."
 Individually, they had been working on their own separate musical endeavors while, at the same time, using The Limousines as another type of creative outlet.
 Though, as The Limousines, they had digitally composed many demo tracks, which they posted on their band's Myspace and Tumblr sites, but had yet to release any physical product.

 Aaron Axelsen, a music director from Bay Area radio station Live 105, received The Limousines' "New Year's Resolution" demo and played it on his weekly, Sunday evening radio show, Soundcheck.
 This, coupled with the airplay that Michael Solari, a promotions director at another Bay Area radio station, Channel 92.3, gave "Very Busy People", helped further spread word about The Limousines and greatly increase the band's already growing fanbase.
-Eventually, "Very Busy People" was picked up by Sirius XM satellite radio, even before the band signed a single song deal with Universal Republic for the song, and became a frequently played track on the station's Alt Nation channel.
+Eventually, "Very Busy People" was picked up by SiriusXM satellite radio, even before the band signed a single song deal with Universal Republic for the song, and became a frequently played track on the station's Alt Nation channel.
 The song was the seventh most requested song for the year 2009 on the channel's Alt-18 Countdown.